First and Foremost

 Through the years

-1st The King’s Dragoon Guards and 2nd Dragoon Guards merged to form the QDG
+1st The King’s Dragoon Guards and 2nd Dragoon Guards merge to form the QDG

-The regiment is tasked with breaching the Iraqi defensive line during the Gulf War
+The Regiment breaches the Iraqi defensive line during the Gulf War

-The regiment takes part in Operation Herrick in Afghanistan
+The Regiment takes part in three operational tours in Afghanistan

 1 Worthing Rd, Swanton Morley, Dereham, NR20 4QD